sahith-p/dvexplorers/src/content/post/outreach-development-presentation.md

 The classroom pictured above is our schools state of the art computer science classroom where classes such as VS.Net are taught by our teacher adivsor, Ms. Lau.

+**We also curated a selection of online resources and links which can be found on our [outreach page](https://dvexplorers.codes/about/outreach)** and discussed this during the presentation.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vR-8bka5CP2_-cq2ZNFQPEgEo-SQtkMTbMow9M03PdXfaaNKb1Iiz3gHP6zvLYdntl0qLZwM1axnl9V/embed?start=false&loop=false&delayms=5000" frameborder="0"  height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true" class="w-full"></iframe>

 On Instagram, we raised awareness about Quantum activities, focusing on the Qubit game powered by Google Quantum AI, which builds a Quantum Encyclopedia as players engage.